Stability and convergence of the Euler scheme for stochastic linear evolution equations in Banach spaces: Introduction

 \section{Introduction}

-The numerical methods of stochastic partial differential equations have been extensively studied in the past decades, and by now it is still an active research area; see, e.g., \cite{Bessaih2019,Breit2021,CarelliProhl2012,Prohl2013, Prohl2012,Cui_Hong_2019,Kruse2014book,Yan2005,Zhang2017book}.
-However, the numerical analysis in this field so far mainly focuses on the Hilbert space setting; the numerical analysis of the Banach space setting is rather limited.
+The numerical methods of stochastic partial differential equations (SPDEs) have been extensively studied in the past decades, and by now it is still an active research area; see, e.g., \cite{Bessaih2019,Breit2021,CarelliProhl2012,Prohl2013,Prohl2012,Diening2023,Gyongy1999,Gyongy2003,Gyongy2009,Gyongy1997,Kruse2014book,Yan2005,Zhang2017book} and the reference therein.
+However, the majority of numerical analysis efforts in this domain have primarily focused on the Hilbert space framework, while investigations within the context of Banach spaces remain relatively limited.

+We summarize some related works in this field that have come to our attention.
+Regarding abstract stochastic Cauchy problems, Cox and van Neerven \cite{Cox2010,Cox2013} established pathwise Hölder convergence for both the splitting scheme and the implicit-linear Euler scheme.
+Blömker and Jentzen \cite{Blomker2013} conducted a detailed analysis of Galerkin approximations for the one-dimensional stochastic Burgers equation, focusing on the spatial $L^\infty$-space setting.
+Br\'ehier et al.~\cite{Breit2019} analyzed semidiscrete splitting approximations for the stochastic Allen-Cahn equation with additive noise under general spatial $ L^q $-norms.
+Recently, van Neerven and Veraar \cite{Neerven2022} developed an elegant framework for establishing pathwise uniform convergence for time discretisation schemes for a broad class of SPDEs.
+Additionally, Klioba and Veraar~\cite{Klioba2024} analyzed temporal approximations of stochastic evolution equations with irregular nonlinearities within the $2$-smooth Banach spaces setting.

+Despite these significant advancements, the numerical analysis of SPDEs in the broader context of general Banach spaces remains an underdeveloped area.
 This motivates us to analyze the stability and convergence of the Euler scheme for the stochastic linear evolution equations in Banach spaces, which is one of the most popular temporal discretization scheme in this realm.

 Firstly, we establish a discrete stochastic maximal $ L^p $-regularity estimate.
 Maximal $ L^p $-regularity is of fundamental importance for the deterministic evolution equations; see, e.g., \cite{Denk2013book,Kunstmann2004,Pruss2016,Weis2001}.
 In the past twenty years, the discrete maximal $ L^p $-regularity of deterministic evolution equations has also attracted great attention; see, e.g., \cite{Blunck2001,Kemmochi2016, Lubich2016,Kemmochi2018,Vexler_Lp_2017, LiB2017Math,LiB2017SIAM}.
-Using the techniques of $ H^\infty $-calculus, $ \mathcal R $-bundedness, and square function estimates, in the case of $ p \in (2,\infty) $ and $ q \in [2,\infty) $, Van Neerven et al.~\cite{Neerven2012} established the stochastic maximal $ L^p $-regularity estimate
+Utilizing the techniques of $ H^\infty $-calculus, $ \mathcal R $-boundedness, and square function estimates, van Neerven et al.~\cite{Neerven2012} have established the following seminal stochastic maximal $ L^p $-regularity estimate: